Who needs Aouar or Ozil? How Partey can help solve Arsenal’s creativity issue | Goal.com

 Should Arteta go with a 4-3-3, Partey could sit alongside Granit Xhaka in the heart of the midfield, something that could give Dani Ceballos more licence to get up in support of the attack and be the link that has been missing in recent months.

-Alternatively, having a dynamic and mobile midfielder like Partey in the team could convince Arteta to return to the 4-2-3-1 formation we saw during the early stages of his tenure, with Willian deployed at No.10 and Pepe on the right of the attack.
+Alternatively, having a dynamic and mobile midfielder like Partey in the team could convince Arteta to return to the 4-2-3-1 formation we saw during the early stages of his tenure, with Willian deployed at number 10 and Pepe on the right of the attack.

 Either way, Arteta has options once again.